CCPBioSim/python-and-data-workshop/README.md

 The workshop consists of a series of Jupyter notebooks.
 These are available below, and can be run using the
-<a href="https://workshop.biosimspace.org/hub/tmplogin" target="_blank">workshop Jupyter server</a>.
+<a href="https://ccpbiosim.github.io/workshop/events/bristol2018/server.html" target="_blank">workshop Jupyter server</a>.

-Start the server by <a href="https://workshop.biosimspace.org/hub/tmplogin" target="_blank">clicking here</a>.
-This will open a Jupyter notebook interface.
-Be patient as this may take 30-60 seconds.
-Once this has opened, navigate to the `python_and_data` directory and you will find the notebooks there.

 The workshops are numbered sequentially from `01_jupyter_howto.ipynb` to `17_regular_expressions.ipynb`.
 They cover a variety of useful Python topics,